alwang85/alwang85.github.com/_posts/2015-07-09-Updating-Dota--Sight-with-Node-Webkit.md

 ## Last but not least

 In a sense, Dota-Sight started from a 2 day internal hackathon we had a Fullstack Academy.
 It actually contains the least modular code I've ever written.
 Before I attempt to try the above technologies to further improve Dota-Sight, I will refactor my working _legacy_ code to adhere to JS best practices.
+I plan to utilize Require.JS instead of using Node.js' CommonJS-style dependency management for this project.
 Another post for the before/after!